Texas Rangers (film): Plot

 The Rangers get their first taste of combat against a small contingent and take two prisoners.
-Despite initially saying that anyone who surrendered would be tried, McNelly hangs the two survivors.
+Despite saying that anyone who surrendered would be tried, McNelly hangs the survivors when their treachery is revealed.
 Lincoln is offended by this apparent lack of justice.
-Later, when the Rangers catch up with the bulk of Fisher's gang, McNelly decides to attack despite the protests of his sergeants.
+Later, when the Rangers catch up with the bulk of Fisher's gang, McNelly decides to attack, despite the protests of his sergeants.
 The battle goes horribly as Fisher planned an ambush and several Rangers die.
-McNelly collects his survivors, including the Spanish girl, and heads for his friend Richard Dukes' ranch.
+McNelly collects his survivors, including Perdita, and heads for the ranch of his old friend, Captain Richard Dukes.

-At the ranch, Lincoln and George compete for Caroline Dukes' affection and Sergeant Armstrong learns from the Spanish girl that Fisher is planning to raid Logan's ranch for cattle.
-The Rangers ride out, but when no raid occurs, McNelly realizes that the girl lied, and Fisher must be headed to Dukes' ranch.
+While there, Lincoln and George compete for the affection of Dukes' daughter, Caroline.
+Sergeant Armstrong learns from Perdita that Fisher is planning to raid Victor Logan's ranch.
+The Rangers ride out, but when no raid occurs, McNelly realizes that the girl lied, and Fisher must be headed for the Dukes ranch instead.
 The Rangers discover that Dukes has been captured and Fisher has crossed the Rio Grande into Mexico.
-After pleading for her life as a victim, Lincoln convinces McNelly to do justice and release the girl.
-The Rangers then plot their attack on the Mexican fortress after McNelly dictates his will to Lincoln, in which he leaves him his possessions and effectively instates him as leader of the Rangers upon his death.
+Fisher lynches Dukes after deriding McNelly in front of his men, and Lincoln argues for Perdita's innocence as McNelly is on the cusp of executing her in retaliation.
+McNelly releases the girl.
+The Rangers plot their attack on the Mexican fortress after McNelly dictates his will to Lincoln, in which he leaves him his possessions and effectively instates him as leader.

-The Rangers attack the fort at dawn; the Fisher gang are asleep and hungover and are overpowered.
-Despite having men get behind the attacking Rangers through underground tunnels, the gang is defeated when Sergeant Bones captures a Gatling gun to use against them.
-Lincoln avenges his family by killing Fisher and saves McNelly's life in doing so.
-After the Rangers return to Dukes' ranch, McNelly implores Lincoln and George to keep the Rangers on the right side of justice with his dying breath.
+The Rangers attack the fort at dawn; the Fisher gang is asleep and hungover and overpowered when Sergeant Bones takes command of a Gatling gun.
+Lincoln avenges his family by killing Fisher.
+After the Rangers return to the Dukes ranch, McNelly, on his deathbed, implores Lincoln and George to keep the Rangers on the right side of justice.
 George stays behind with Caroline to work on the ranch and Lincoln rides off to lead the Rangers.